scottdorman/gist-embed/README.md

   * Removed code elements with id attributes of `gist-` from being parsed.
 You must use `data-gist-id` and specify an integer specifying the id of your gist.
   * Do not use `gist-` for the value of `data-gist-id`, only the value of the gist id is needed.
   * Rewrote the data attribute names.
 Now all attributes are using a `data-gist-` namespace for all attributes.
 Please see example.html for options.
+  * Do not point directly to gist-embed from github.
+Host your own version so that if breaking changes are introduced, your websites won't be affected.

 ####Version 1.1 (March 20, 2013)
 * **Breaking change**: